 Rent affordably and invest aggressively

-This strategy is commonly called:
+This strategy is commonly called the following:

 “Rent and Invest”